 The current record holder is Suman Kulung of Nepal, who finished in three hours, 39 minutes.
 The cost of being part of this insanity is around $4,100, but that does not include airfare to Katmandu.

 Trust the French to come up with the Marathon du Médoc.

 Over the 26.2-mile course through Bordeaux’s picturesque vineyards and magnificent chateaux, participants engage in activities that are the antithesis of the long-distance runner’s creed.
 Fancy dress is very strongly encouraged; so competitors might find themselves jogging along in the company of a Pope and a Smurf.

 Five kilometres into the run is the first refreshment stop; it is, of course, for wine.
 There are 22 more such reviving stations along the way, and it is not uncommon for runners to be over-revived.
 This being France, there’s also food to sample―cheeses, bread, fruit, foie gras, steak, and, near the end, oysters.

 This intake has a predictable effect on those with a more delicate digestive system, so competitors may spot a Roman centurion or Wonder Woman throwing up in the ditch.

 The organizers set a time limit of six hours and 30 minutes for the event and those that beat the clock get a complimentary bottle of wine (of course) and engraved wine glasses.
-The entry fee for the September “race” is $95, and each year around 10,000 people take part.
+The basic entry fee for the September “race” is $98, with a Prestige Package that includes meals and other goodies going for $200.
+Each year around 10,000 people take part.

 Triple 7 Quest